carlesjove/aina/README.md

 As of the current version, Aina allows you to generate WordPress custom post types and add custom meta fields to them, from the command line.
 Aina is mainly conceived as a CLI, but after you have it running in your theme, you can also add custom fields manually in your post types' files taking advantage of Aina's framework.

 ## Installation
 Since Aina is a Ruby gem, you must have a Ruby environment running in your machine.
-You can install Aina from Rubygems:
+You can install Aina from RubyGems:

 `gem install aina`